GSA/cio-council/_posts/2019-03-13-TBM-playbook.md

 Understand your current data collection and aggregation methods, business processes, and resources your agency already has to support TBM.

 **Play 3: Identify Measurable Desired Outcome**
 Start targeting your TBM efforts and key outcomes with your stakeholders.
 Consider how technology services will be delivered and break that down into initial projects.

+**Play 4: Start Collecting and Aligning Data**

+Start working with the data to examine the trade-offs of IT spend and their impact on the organization.
+There’s no such thing as perfect data, but you can derive value out of the data that exists right now.

+**Play 5: Look for Insights**
+Use the data you've accumulated to determine how IT spend supports your desired goals.
+TBM is a decision engine that allows you to examine tradeoffs, move forward in the best direction, and definitively predict the business outcome.

+**Play 6: Rollout and Adoption**
+Help your organization become more familiar with the terminology, goals, and achievements of TBM.
+Start integrating TBM principles, data, and value discussions into meetings and funding reviews.

+**Play 7: Keep Maturing the TBM Implementation** Assess the strengths and weaknesses and develop tactics to evolve your organization.
+TBM is a dynamic practice and your results will improve as your goal-setting, data collection, analysis, and decision-making mature.